 Zero waste is a philosophy that aims to follow sustainable natural cycles where all discarded materials are used for other purposes, resulting in no trash going to landfills or incinerators.
 The goal of zero waste is not to send products to recycling plants and compost heaps instead of landfills, but to use all the product so waste is eliminated.
-While many people across the country are choosing a zero waste lifestyle at home, you can also implement some tactics in your restaurant to lead to a zero waste kitchen.
+While many people across the country are choosing a zero waste lifestyle at home, you can also implement some tactics in your restaurant to create a zero waste kitchen.

 How to Go Zero Waste

 To conduct a food waste audit, have your employees track the amount of food that is coming into your restaurant and then how much is being thrown away.
 This can help you understand if you need to scale back your shipments, change how you're storing produce, or adjust your menu.
 Another major source of waste in kitchens are disposables like plastic cups, disposable plates, straws, napkins, and packaging.

 Zero Waste Tips

 If you're interested in turning your restaurant into a zero waste kitchen, here are some helpful tips to reduce waste and re-purpose products.

 - Find unique ways to use food scraps in your kitchen, such as using vegetable scraps and skins to make vegetable broth.